FlashArb-AI/contracts/README.md

 ## Overview

-FlashArbAI is a decentralized finance (DeFi) arbitrage bot that leverages Balancer V2 flash loans to identify and execute arbitrage opportunities across decentralized exchanges (DEXs).
-The project integrates with the Goat Framework and utilizes the Eliza AI agent plugin to provide a conversational interface for users.
-Users can interact with the AI agent to discover supported token pairs, monitor arbitrage opportunities, and execute trades when profitable opportunities arise.
+FlashArbAI uses Balancer V2 flash loans to borrow tokens without collateral and perform arbitrage trades on Uniswap V3-compatible DEXs.
+The AI-powered Eliza agent provides a natural language interface to:

+- Discover supported token pairs
+- Monitor arbitrage opportunities
+- Execute profitable trades

-The core of the project is the `Arbitrage` smart contract, which handles flash loans, token swaps, and profit calculations.
-The contract is deployed and supports DEXs that share the same interface as Uniswap V3 (aka Uniswap V3 Forks).
+The core of the project is the `Arbitrage` smart contract, responsible for flash loans, token swaps, and profit calculations.

+---

 ## Features